pingcap/docs-cn/v2.0/tools/loader.md

 ## FAQ

-### The scenario of synchronising data from sharded tables
+### The scenario of replicating data from sharded tables

 Loader supports importing data from sharded tables into one table within one database according to the route-rules.
-Before synchronising, check the following items:
+Before replicating, check the following items:

 - Whether the sharding rules can be represented using the `route-rules` syntax.
 - Whether the sharded tables contain monotone increasing primary keys, or whether there are conflicts in the unique indexes or the primary keys after the combination.